Arkansas River at Johnson Village Colorado

 If the upper Arkansas is high, muddy, or too busy, pivot to the Arkansas River Tailwater below Pueblo for a more controlled release-based day or to the South Platte when you want clearer technical trout water.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 Colorado fishing rules can vary by reach and year.
-Before fishing or keeping fish, confirm the current Colorado Parks and Wildlife fishing brochure, special regulations for the Arkansas River, license requirements, emergency notices, and any Arkansas Headwaters Recreation Area site rules.
+Before fishing or keeping fish, confirm the current Colorado Parks and Wildlife fishing brochure, special fishing rules for the Arkansas River, license requirements, emergency notices, and any Arkansas Headwaters Recreation Area site rules.

 Useful for services, public-river planning, and checking the Salida-area gauge before choosing a reach.